Guess Who?: Criticism of lack of diversity

-Modern commentators have noted a bias toward white and male characters in Guess Who.
-In 2012, a six-year-old girl wrote to Hasbro asking why there were only five female characters to choose from, against nineteen male.
-Hasbro's response noted that each characteristic in the game – such as wearing glasses, or having red hair – was based on a numerical equation, and deliberately appeared exactly five times.
-The company wrote that the game was intended to "draw attention away from using gender or ethnicity as the focal point, and to concentrate on those things that we all have in common, rather than focus on our differences".
+Some have noted a bias toward white and male characters in Guess Who?.
+In 2012, a freelance journalist wrote to Hasbro on behalf of her six-year-old daughter, asking why there were only five female characters to choose from, as opposed to nineteen male characters.
+Hasbro's response said that the game was based around "a numerical equation", noting that there were five of each characteristic in the game (such as wearing glasses or having red hair), and that the game was intended to "draw attention away from using gender or ethnicity as the focal point, and to concentrate on those things that we all have in common, rather than focus on our differences."

-In response to Hasbro's statement, the child's mother said that she thought identifying physical differences was "the whole point" of the game, and asked "Why is female gender regarded as a 'characteristic', while male gender is not?"
-The New Statesman criticized the "tone-deafness" of Hasbro's remarks.
-Blogger Avital Norman Nathman suggested that the decision to include five women in the game may not have been a conscious choice, and that this was a problem in itself.
+In response to Hasbro's statement, the journalist said that she thought identifying physical differences was "the whole point" of the game, and asked: "Why is female gender regarded as a 'characteristic', while male gender is not?"
+New Statesman criticized the "tone-deafness" of Hasbro's remarks.

 Some editions of the game since the early 2000s have included more women.
+In the 2018 edition of the game, half of the characters are female and a rule has been added saying "For an added challenge, don't ask if your opponent's mystery character is male or female until the third turn!"

-The original version of Guess Who featured only one non-white character – Anne, who was redrawn in a subsequent edition as a white woman.
+The original version of Guess Who? featured only one non-white character – Anne, a black woman who was redrawn in a subsequent edition as white.
 More recently, Hasbro has redesigned the board to feature a more racially diverse set of people.

 Television adaptation

-A planned unscripted television adaptation of the board game was in early development at NBC and will be produced by Endemol Shine North America and Entertainment One (Hasbro's subsidiary).
+On April 19, 2021, Deadline Hollywood announced that a planned unscripted television adaptation of the board game was in early development at NBC and will be produced by Endemol Shine North America and Entertainment One (Hasbro's subsidiary).